Quillium Is Now in Public Beta

 Quillium is a prose editor built around one idea: revisions are the actual work of writing.

-Most writing tools assume you know where you’re going.
-You don’t.
+Most writing tools assume you know where you’re going, but you don’t.
 You write a sentence, rewrite it three different ways, and lose two of them.

 What “public beta” means

-This means the core is stable.
-You can use Quillium for real writing today like branching, writing, commenting, and navigating your revision history.
-We’ll keep shipping improvements, but the foundation is solid.
+Public beta means the core is stable enough that you can use Quillium for real writing today, including branching, writing, commenting, and navigating your revision history.
+Improvements will keep shipping, but the foundation is solid.

 If something breaks, we want to hear about it.
 That’s why it’s a beta.